-Regulations regarding trusts vary from state to state.
 You will need to ask your local licensed funeral director about the programs available in your area.

 Pre-need insurance is a form of “life insurance”.
 At one time, it was referred to as “death insurance” but the term was changed to “pre-need insurance” or “funeral insurance” to make it more acceptable.

-Every pre-need insurance company has different approaches.
 Generally, a person either pays for a whole-life policy to cover the funeral costs in one lump sum, or they can pay over a 3, 5 or 10 year-period depending upon the insurance company and a person’s age, health history and other factors.